7 releases

 to overwrite it anyways.

-do it by setting the drop_after_copy
+you can do so by setting the drop_after_copy

 config to true